Atw-Lee/antd-composite/src/inputRange/index.en-US.md

   title: Input
 ---

-# MoneyRange
+# InputRange

-Enter the input box for the amount range.
+Input field for the input range.

 ## When To Use

-When you need to enter a range of amounts, or other scenarios where starting values are required.
+Scenarios where starting values need to be entered, such as range of amounts, maximum and minimum values.

 ## Examples